utpalse/github_demo/README.md

 # GitHub Demo
-It dmonstrates how to connect Servicenow instance with GitHub.
+It demonstrates how to connect Servicenow instance with GitHub.